48350236531_9f1dba6146_b copy.jpg

 A young hero named Aang on his journey to master all the elements and bring balance to a divided world. …and this his paraglider.

-In the end, this tattoo became a bridge between different generations and forms of creativity—from an animated series to a Lego model to ink on skin.
-And that’s what I love about this craft: it’s always full of surprises and new layers of meaning.
-Thanks to Simon for bringing me along for the ride.
+In the end, this tattoo became a quiet bridge between generations and forms of creativity—from an animated series to a Lego model to ink on skin.
+And that’s what I like about this craft.
+It’s full of movement.
+Always building on something that came before.
+Always shifting meaning, even when the form feels familiar.

 jorge cruzComment